GCC 4.8.0 Release Candidate Now Available

-Jakub Jelinek of Red Hat announced the first release candidate of GCC 4.8.0
+Jakub Jelinek of Red Hat announced the first release candidate of GCC 4.8.0 on Saturday morning.

 GCC 4.8 is the big Free Software Foundation compiler update coming one year after GCC 4.7.
 Jakub hopes that GCC 4.8.0 will be in a state for releasing by the end of next week.